-Earlier in the week there were rumors that the EU parliament were looking for Google to be broken up into different companies, and now it would appear that they have passed a vote on the issue.
+Earlier in the week, there were rumors that the EU Parliament was considering a proposal to break up Google into different companies.
+Now, it appears that they have passed a vote on the issue, signaling a significant step in their ongoing scrutiny of major tech companies.

-The EU Parliament are looking for Google and other search companies to split their search business from other parts of their business, and they are looking for the EU Commission to look into the matter further.
+The EU Parliament is advocating for Google and other search companies to separate their search business from other parts of their operations.
+This move is aimed at ensuring fair competition and preventing any potential abuse of market dominance.
+They are urging the EU Commission to delve deeper into the matter and consider the implications of such a separation.

 It calls on the Commission “to prevent any abuse in the marketing of interlinked services by operators of search engines”, stressing the importance of non-discriminatory online search.
 “Indexation, evaluation, presentation and ranking by search engines must be unbiased and transparent”, MEPs say.